musm/EasyTranspose.jl/README.md

 # EasyTranspose

-Hacks to easily transpose arrays and vectors in Julia
+Easily transpose arrays and vectors in Julia using `ᵀ`

 ```julia
 using EasyTranspose